The Best Vacuum Cleaners

 While you can still locate the owner’s manual (we know it'll end up getting tossed), figure out the basic stuff: where the belt goes, how to remove the filter, and where a clog could happen.
 These are the most common vacuum issues, and Amick estimates that first-timers can do simple repairs and replacements in under half an hour.
 When in doubt: Turn to YouTube for some helpful DIY tutorials or call the customer service phone number usually located on the back or underside of your vacuum.

-Change those filters.
 Vacuum maintenance is pretty easy.
-The most important part is regular filter changes — dirty or clogged filters can result in a reduction of in cleaning power.
+The most important part is regular filter changes — dirty or clogged filters can result in a reduction of cleaning power.
 If you have washable filters, make sure to rinse them out two to three times a year.
 For replacement filters, we got mixed feedback — some say to replace every three months, while Amick suggested every six for typical consumer households.
 It’s a good thing replacement filters are so easy to come by.
 They’re readily available on every manufacturer’s website, stores like Target, or the ever-prolific Amazon.